GouthumKharvi/Prediction-Of-Salary/README.md

 ## 📘 Overview

-**Salary Prediction · Next-Gen** is a **data analytics and machine learning project** that predicts employee salaries based on demographic, educational, and professional attributes.
+**Salary Prediction ** is a **data analytics and machine learning project** that predicts employee salaries based on demographic, educational, and professional attributes.

 It provides: